ART of New Realities blog entry 15th November 2013

 Are other problems created in the pursuit of prosperity?

 There is a huge problem in society in my perception, take a look at landfills.. perhaps many would rather not, but we're throwing away things that can be re-cycled in so many ways.
 Landfills could be cleared with resourcefuness, so too can making art from waste.
-Only a few weeks ago I watched a tv programme (Property Ladder?) where items for a bathroom from an old door, by a very resourceful carpenter.
+Only a few weeks ago I watched a tv programme (Property Ladder?) where items for a bathroom were made from an old door, by a very resourceful carpenter.

 * http://www.bbc.co.uk/news/business-20498912 copy and paste into your browser or click on the image right.

 Waste not want not' is a term that is vital to preserving harmony in state, our state of mind, health, emotions plus that of the economy.
 If we have little or no money in the 'coffers' we cannot spend it, borrowing more or quantative easing isn't a solution from my perspective.
 We can make good from waste.